 It is quite common for creative agencies to bill clients under a monthly retainer agreement.
 In fact, it’s preferable to billing clients under a time and materials contract.
-A creative agency’s retainer agreement ensures they are getting paid up front on a recurring monthly basis, so they know the revenue will be there and can manage their client projects accordingly.
+An effective creative agency retainer agreement ensures that you are getting paid up front on a recurring monthly basis, so you know the revenue will be there and you can manage your client projects accordingly.
 And the client receives a chunk of time granting them access to designers, developers and other creative types.

 When a creative agency enters into a monthly retainer contract with a client, they are selling units of time — a precious and limited resource.
 Therefore, the time spent on each client project needs to be closely tracked and managed.
 If your creative agency is going over — or coming in under — the hours contracted to each client, you need to know.

 How you designate time and task management allotted under a retainer agreement depends on your agency’s billing methods.
 Some agencies will allow their clients to roll unused hours over to the next month.
 Other agencies will bill for overages and expire unused hours.
 And some agencies simply just wipe the slate clean each month and start afresh with a new bucket of hours.
 Do whatever works best for your agency.

 More important than how you are billing a client for a monthly retainer is whether or not you are tracking your time.
 Tracking your time on each monthly retainer can answer the questions that commonly plague agencies.
 Are you going over, or coming in under, the allotted hours on any monthly retainers?
 What is the actual hourly rate on this project?
 Can creative team take on another monthly retainer?